OUR ILLUSTRIOUS FOUNDER

 DR. MARY MCLEOD BETHUNE

-Mary McLeod Bethune used the power of education, political activism, and civil service to achieve racial and gender equality throughout the United States and the world.
 The first person in her family born free and the first person in her family afforded a formal education, Bethune emerged from abject poverty and oppression of the Reconstruction South to achieve greatness.

 While working in Daytona Beach, Bethune became involved with a number of clubs and organizations supporting the efforts of African American women.
-Beginning first at a state level, Bethune worked to establish programs that would fight to end segregated education, to improve healthcare for black children, and to help women use the ballot to advance equality.
+Beginning first at a state level, Bethune worked to establish programs that would fight to end segregated education, improve healthcare for black children, and help women use the ballot to advance equality.
 Her successes on a local level propelled her to the national stage when the National Association of Colored Women (NACW) elected her its eighth national president in 1924.
 Working with a large national organization helped Bethune develop a network of contacts.
-Bethune’s previous administrative experiences served her well, and she proved to be a capable manager of the day-to-day affairs of the 10,000 member association.
+Bethune’s previous administrative experiences served her well, and she proved to be a capable manager of the day-to-day affairs of the 10,000-member association.
 She grew the organization, undertook fundraising activities, and strengthened communication between its members.
-When her tenure as president ended, she began to formulate plans for an umbrella organization that would not just focus on making women better people, but on helping them to become agents of social change.
+When her tenure as president ended, she began to formulate plans for an umbrella organization that would not just focus on making women better people but on helping them to become agents of social change.
 The results of these plans drove her to create the National Council of Negro Women, Inc. (NCNW) on December 5, 1935, at which time she was unanimously elected its first president, serving until 1949.
 Under her leadership, the NCNW grew to over 850,000 members.
 Today, over 4 million members of the NCNW continue the work begun by Bethune.

 As President of a college, civil rights champion, and a leader of women, Bethune gained prominence which brought her national recognition as well as attention from presidents of the United States.
 After serving as an advisor to Presidents Calvin Coolidge and Herbert Hoover receiving appointments to a number of commissions that advised the president on labor and youth employment as well as education, her most notable contribution ocurred in 1935 when President Franklin D. Roosevelt called her to Washington.
 He had asked Bethune to serve as a Special Advisor to the National Youth Administration.
 He was so impressed with her work that the following year, he created her own department within the agency and appointed the sixty-one year old Bethune its Director of Negro Affairs, at which time she became the first African American woman to head a federal agency.
 Also, by creating the Federal Council on Negro Affairs—also called the “Black Cabinet,” she and other council members worked to increase opportunities for African Americans during the New Deal.
 During World War II, she advised President Harry S. Truman and continued to fight for African Americans, particularly for the inclusion of African American women in the WAACS (Women’s Auxiliary Army Corps) and WAVES (Women Appointed for Voluntary Emergency Service).
 These women would go on to serve valiantly in the European theater.